 For the treble clef, middle C is below the staff, so this time we need a ledger line below the staff:

-With these rules as guidelines you should now be able to learn the notes in music notation with ease.
+With these rules as guidelines you should now be able to learn music notes with ease!

 Next lesson: How to Read Piano Notes